sshlpe/Ascii-Pysnake/README.md

 python3 snake.py
 ```

--The game is terminal-base and set to the terminal size when started.
+- The game is terminal-base and set to the terminal size when started.
--The Snake moves with 'w', 's', 'a', 'd' keys for 'up', 'down', 'left', 'right.
+- The Snake moves with 'w', 's', 'a', 'd' keys for 'up', 'down', 'left', 'right.
--Pressing 'b' on anypoint starts the bot Best-First-Search mode, pressing the moving keys again gives back the control.
+- Pressing 'b' on anypoint starts the bot Best-First-Search mode, pressing the moving keys again gives back the control.